 Drop

-The Los Angeles Chargers made critical errors that cost them victory against the Kansas City Chiefs on Thursday night.
+The Los Angeles Chargers made critical errors that cost them a victory against the Kansas City Chiefs on Thursday night.

 One of them was Asante Samuel Jr.’s dropped interception, and the young cornerback received no sympathy from his own father.